Activities and sightseeing near Komarna in South Dalmatia

 Finally, there is a steep slope where the train goes into two serpentine turns.
 It used to be a toothed rail, and the last 10 minutes go through suburbs into Sarajevo.

 There are several places and museums worth visiting in Sarajevo.
-Please check this web page on Virtualturist to plan your visit.
+Please check this web page to plan your visit.